 Project Portfolio Office (PPO) provides functionality to notify individuals via e-mail when an item has been updated, including updates to Projects, Tasks, Documents, Issues, Leads or any other entity within PPO.
 The notification can be sent to individuals directly associated with the item (e.g. the issue contact person) as well as indirectly via the project.
 The notification may contain any or all of the details associated with the item.
 Any user with the appropriate access may set up a Business Rule to send such a notification.

 PPO will by default only send these notifications to individuals if they are also associated with an active user account.
 This precaution is there to reduce the likelihood of the unintended disclosure of confidential information.
 Only users are associated with a user group so, in the case of non-users, PPO cannot determine whether the recipient should actually have access to the item.

 Two examples of unintended disclosure are detailed below:

 - A notification has been set up to notify the project sponsor when a project or any related item has been updated.
-The project sponsor has since resigned and joined a competitor but the project sponsor field on the project has not been updated and the sponsor’s employee record has not been made inactive.
-When the project is updated the ex-employee is notified of the changes on the project and can see all the details associated with the project.
+The project sponsor has since resigned and joined a competitor but the project sponsor field on the project has not been updated and the sponsor’s resource record has not been made inactive.
+When the project is updated the ex-resource is notified of the changes on the project and can see all the details associated with the project.